menu icon

 Close-up view of wild mushroom sauce in pot with spoon.

-How to prepare wild mushrooms for sauce
+How to prepare the mushrooms

-Wild mushroom sauce ingredients and substitutions
+Polish mushroom sauce ingredients and substitutions

 • Wild mushrooms: You can use a selection of dried wild mushrooms or just porcini mushrooms.